-The best wood burning stove for cabins, sheds, tiny homes and small spaces
+The best wood burning stove for cabins, sheds, tiny homes and small spaces: part one

 When you start thinking about using a small space (shed, summerhouse, cabin, tiny home, caravan etc) throughout the year, it becomes obvious that having some way of heating the space will extend and enhance its usability.
 Heating becomes a necessity if you are living there throughout the winter!